pankaj-raikar/nextjs-boilerplate-saas/README.md

 2. Connect your repository to Inngest
 3. Add `INNGEST_EVENT_KEY` to your environment variables
 4. Deploy your functions

+### Sentry Setup (for Error Monitoring)

+For production error monitoring with Sentry:

+1. Create a Sentry account at [sentry.io](https://sentry.io)
+2. Create a new project for your application
+3. Add the required environment variables (`SENTRY_DSN`, `SENTRY_AUTH_TOKEN`, etc.)
+4. Configure source maps for better error tracking by running `npm run build`
+5. Deploy your application to see real-time error monitoring

 ### Other Platforms